The Oracle Complexity of Simplex-based Matrix Games: Preliminaries

 \paragraph{Oracle Complexity.} As described in the introduction, we study the complexity of matrix games via the well-known optimization-theoretic frameork of oracle complexity \citep{nemirovskiyudin1983}.
 This framework focuses on iterative methods, where each iteration utilizes some restricted information about the relevant objective function.
-In our context of matrix games as in \eqref{eq: problem}, we assume that the domain $\Wcal$ is fixed and known, and that the matrix $A$ is known to belong to some set $\mathscr{A}$: For linear separability, in light of existing methods and upper bounds, it is natural to consider all $n\times d$ matrices whose rows have Euclidean norm at most $1$.
-Similarly, for Nash equilibrium, it is natural to consider all $n\times d$ matrices whose entries have values in $[-1,+1]$.
+In our context of matrix games as in (\ref{eq: problem}), we assume that the domain $\Wcal$ is fixed and known, and that the matrix $A$ is known to belong to some set $\mathscr{A}$, which captures a magnitude constraint for the optimization problem.
+Specifically, whenever $\Wcal$ is an $\ell_p$ ball, we require $\|A\|_{p\to\infty}\leq 1$, which is equivalent to ensuring that $|A_l \bw|\leq 1$ for any row $l\in[n]$ and $\bw$ in the unit $\ell_p$ ball.
+For linear separability for example, this correspond to all $n\times d$ matrices whose rows have Euclidean norm at most $1$; similarly, for Nash equilibrium, it is the set of all $n\times d$ matrices whose entries have values in $[-1,+1]$.
 Crucially, the algorithm has no additional prior knowledge of $A$.
 In order to solve the matrix problem, the algorithm has access to an oracle $\Ocal(\cdot)$ which provides some limited information about $A$: For example, given the vectors $\bp\in\reals^n, \bw\in \reals^d$ chosen by the algorithm, the oracle returns $\bp^\top A$ and $A\bw$.
 The algorithm interacts with the oracle for a given number of iterations, after which it returns an output as a function of all previous oracle responses.
 One can then ask how many iterations are required by some algorithm, for the output to satisfy a certain performance metric for all $A\in\mathscr{A}$ (as a function of the problem parameters $n,d,\mathscr{A},\Wcal$ and the type of oracle $\Ocal(\cdot)$).
 This framework naturally models standard scalable approaches for solving matrix games, and allows one to prove both upper bounds and unconditional lower bounds for iterative algorithms, assuming they interact with the matrix $A$ in a manner corresponding to the given oracle.

 \begin{remark} In this paper, we focus on deterministic algorithms, whose oracle queries and output are deterministic function of the previous oracle responses.
 Since all state-of-the-art algorithms for the problems we consider are deterministic, this is without too much loss of generality.
 However, extending our lower bounds to randomized algorithms is certainly an interesting direction for future work (see \secref{sec:discussion} for more details). \end{remark}